StevenBlack/hosts/readme_template.md

 containing additional category-specific hosts files to include in the amalgamation.
 Example: `--extensions porn` or `-e social porn`.

+`--flush-dns-cache`, or `-f`: skip the prompt for flushing the DNS cache.
+Only active when `--replace` is also active.

 `--ip nnn.nnn.nnn.nnn`, or `-i nnn.nnn.nnn.nnn`: the IP address to use as the target.
 Default is `0.0.0.0`.

 `--noupdate`, or `-n`: skip fetching updates from hosts data sources.